 The subject site contains a single storey house with garage located to the rear being accessed from the ROW.
-The owner has been operating a home business (hairdresser) from the subject site for the last ten years.
-The owner is currently progressing the subdivision of the subject site, which will create a separate lot with access to the ROW at the rear.
+The owner has been operating a home business (hairdresser) for the last ten years.
+The owner is currently progressing the subdividing the subject site, which will create a separate lot with access to the ROW at the rear.
 The applicant has outlined that this application only relates to the proposed lot fronting Woodville Street and should not take into consideration the land to the rear of the existing house.

-The proposal is for the operation of a Non-Medical Consulting Room (Massage/Reflexology) (Unlisted Use) from one of the rooms within the existing single house, in addition to the existing home occupation (hairdresser) which operates from another room of the single house.
+The proposal is for the operation of a non- medical consulting room (Massage/Reflexology) (Unlisted Use) in addition to the existing home occupation (hairdresser) within the curtilage of the single house.
 The hairdresser is being operated by the owner and resident of the subject site.
-The Non-Medical Consulting Room (Massage/Reflexology) (Unlisted Use) is proposed to be operated by one practitioner who will be providing massage and reflexology services and will not reside at the premise.
-There is proposed to be one client at a time and other than the single practitioner, no additional employees are proposed.
+The non- medical consulting room (Massage/Reflexology) (Unlisted Use) will be operated by one practitioner who will be providing massage and reflexology services.
 The operating times of the proposed use coincide with the hours of operation of the existing home occupation (hairdresser).
+There will be one client at a time and no staff for the proposed unlisted use.
 No physical changes are proposed to the building.
 The plans which form part of the application are provided in Attachment 2.